Home

 YASAS (Young Academies Science Advice Structure)

-In December 2020, together with members from the European Network of Young Academies (ENYA), Die Junge Akademie founded the Young Academies Science Advice Structure (YASAS) for providing scientific policy advice at the European level.
-Via YASAS it is now possible to be involved in European science-based consultation, to take part in tenders, and to send experts from one’s own ranks to the European Commission.
+Together with members of the European Network of Young Academies ENYA, die Junge Akademie initiated the creation of the Young Academies Science Advice Structure (YASAS) for scientific policy advice at European level in December 2020.
+Through YASAS, it is now possible to participate in European science-based advice, take part in calls for proposals and provide the European Commission with experts from its own ranks.

-Linus Mattauch is currently the Delegate of Die Junge Akademie.
+Currently Linus Mattauch is the representative of die Junge Akademie in YASAS.

 -